Scientology in Australia: Church of Scientology accused of holding a Taiwanese woman hostage

+Chatswood stabbing

+On 3 January 2019, a 16-year-old boy stabbed two people at the Church of Scientology's Advanced Organization and Saint Hill ANZO in Chatswood, Sydney.
+The boy was being escorted from the property due to a domestic altercation with his mother the previous day.
+He and his mother were members of the church though he disagreed with the teachings, they had been at the Chatswood centre since December 2018.
+Using a kitchen knife he stabbed two members of the church: Chih-Jen "Aaron" Yeh, a 24-year-old Taiwanese man and a security guard.
+Police were called to the centre and upon arrival they drew tasers on the boy and ordered him to drop the knife to which he complied.
+He was arrested and taken to Chatswood Police Station.
+The victims of the stabbing were taken to Royal North Shore Hospital, the security guard suffered only minor lacerations but Yeh died of his injuries at the hospital.

+The Church of Scientology stated that Yeh was a "beloved member" of the church.
+Later, the head office in the US blamed Leah Rehmini's show Scientology and the Aftermath for influencing the boy's view of Scientology and inciting him to commit the stabbing.
+However, Australian defectors of Scientology expressed doubt of this and there was no evidence provided that the boy had watched the show.

+The boy was charged with murder and wounding with intent to cause grievous bodily harm.
+In 2021, during his trial the boy was deemed to be suffering from schizophrenia and psychosis at the time of the stabbing and as a result he could not be held criminally responsible.
+Justice Hament Dhanji issued a verdict of "act proven but not criminally responsible".

 Notable members

 A notable Australian member of the church is the singer Kate Ceberano.
 Media tycoon James Packer has been involved with the church but left in 2008.
-Aaron Saxton, a former member of Sea Org, rose to prominence as a whistleblower in 2009 when allegations he had made in his correspondence with Senator Xenophon were discussed in the Australian Senate, and Mike Rinder, a former senior executive-turned whistleblower who left after being imprisoned in The Hole for two years, and has since become an vocal activist against the church.
+Aaron Saxton, a former member of Sea Org, rose to prominence as a whistleblower in 2009 when allegations he had made in his correspondence with Senator Xenophon were discussed in the Australian Senate, and Mike Rinder, a former senior executive-turned whistleblower who left after being imprisoned in The Hole for two years, and has since become a vocal activist against the church.
 Other members include Lindy McNocher who is the owner of a company called Gallop Consulting based in Sydney.
 They were a member of the World Institute of Scientology Enterprises and they sold tools based on the Hubbard Management Business System [HMBS].

 Litigation

 The Church of Scientology has been involved in a number of lawsuits and threatened legal action during its five decade history in Australia.